Care for war graves and memorials

 Maintenance within Australia

-War memorials within Australia, including state memorials, are normally under the control or care of the local authorities or local ex-service organisation where the memorial is situated.
+Local War Memorials within Australia, including state memorials, are normally under the control or care of the local authorities or ex-service organisation where the memorial is situated.

-In addition, OAWG is responsible for the maintenance of all war graves, commemorations and Memorials to the Missing within Australia and the Pacific region (Papua New Guinea, the Solomon Islands (Guadalcanal) and Norfolk Island).
+OAWG is responsible for the maintenance of all war graves, official commemorations and Memorials to the Missing within Australia and the Pacific region (Papua New Guinea, the Solomon Islands (Guadalcanal) and Norfolk Island).

 Official Australian overseas war memorials are the responsibility of OAWG.